-- All staff members who are unable to report to work should contact the Head of College before 7:30am.
-They should very clearly state their name and reason for absence and if they are scheduled to work in clubs.
-They should do this for every day they are absent, unless they have approved special leave, medical leave, or have a medical certificate or fit note stating long term absence. - For absences for more than seven days, a doctor's medical certificate (fit/sick note) note is required.
-This includes non-working days. - For absences less than seven days, the staff member will be required to attend a return to work interview - Attend a medical examination with the Occupational Health Physician if required - Meet with the Head of College or deputy on return from sick leave to discuss the reasons for absence (return to work interview).
+- All staff members who are unable to report to work should contact the school telephone line on 020 8740 8112 before 7:30am.
+They should very clearly state their name, class/department, reason for absence and if they are scheduled to work in clubs.
+They should do this for every day they are absent, unless they have approved special leave, medical leave, or have a medical certificate or fit note stating long term absence. - All staff members who are unable to report to work should also contact the Head of College by email to inform of their absence - For absences for more than seven days, a doctor's medical certificate (fit/sick note) note is required.
+This includes non-working days. - For absences less than seven days, the staff member will be required to complete a 'self-certification form' upon return to work.
+This form should be handed in to the Head of College and a return to work interview will be organised. - Attend a medical examination with the Occupational Health Physician if required - Meet with the Head of College or deputy on return from sick leave to discuss the reasons for absence (return to work interview).